accessible-ui/link/README.md

 import AccessibleLink from '@accessible/link'

 const Component = () => (
-  // adds nav events and roles to the span which make it accessible
-  // to screen readers and keyboard navigators
   <AccessibleLink>
     <span onClick={() => (window.location.href = '/foo')}>Go to /foo</span>
   </AccessibleLink>